Fr0sT-Brutal/awesome-pascal/README.md

 * [SynGdiPlus](https://github.com/synopse/mORMot/blob/master/SynGdiPlus.pas).
 Enables an application to load and save GIF, TIF, PNG and JPG pictures.
 It also allows anti-aliased drawing from any TMetaFile.
 That is, you can play a .emf content using GDI+ instead of GDI, for much better rendering result.

-* [TGdiPages](https://github.com/synopse/mORMot/blob/master/SQLite3/mORMotReport.pas) ([docs](http://synopse.info/files/html/api-1.18/mORMotReport.html)) Fast and efficient code-based reporting component, with preview form and PDF export.
+* [TGdiPages](https://github.com/synopse/mORMot/blob/master/SQLite3/mORMotReport.pas) ([docs](http://synopse.info/files/html/api-1.18/mORMotReport.html)).
+Fast and efficient code-based reporting component, with preview form and PDF export.

+* [Andorra 2D](http://sourceforge.net/projects/andorra).
+New generation 2D Engine for Delphi and Lazarus.
+Andorra 2D is capable to use DirectX or OpenGL through graphic plugins.
+Andorra 2D is built in a very modular way and is yet easy to use.

+* [Transparent-canvas](https://github.com/vintagedave/transparent-canvas).
+Delphi VCL / Windows project for drawing semi-transparent alphablended graphics.
+It provides a class similar to TCanvas.

+* [Fully-justified-text](https://github.com/vintagedave/fully-justified-text).
+Delphi VCL / Windows project for text output, allowing printing of fully justified text with a variety of options.

 ## Communications